harp-orm/harp/README.md

 ### The repo class

-The repo class holds all configuration of the corresponding model - table name, associations, validation, serialization etc. Here is a repo class for the model class above:
+The repo class holds all the configuration of the corresponding model - table name, associations, validation, serialization etc. Here is a repo class for the model class above:

 ```php
 namespace Repo;